TheNosiriN/TypelessVector/README.md

 v.clear();

 ```
 This small piece of code simulates rapid insertion and deletion, use of iterators and their operators, and clearing all elements.
 I tested it on two popular compilers, MSVC and GCC.
-The interactive graphs are in the benchmark folder as html files.
+The interactive graphs are in the benchmark folder, in results data as html files.

 ![Performance](/benchmark/results.png "Title")
 ![Memory](/benchmark/results_Mem.png "Title")